Markewycz/odin-recipes/README.md

 Odin Recipes Project

-Simple Recipe page using HTML5 in The Odin Project course.
+Simple recipe website using semantic HTML5 and CSS in The Odin Project course.